24 hours customer service +9779849693351

 • Emergency high-altitude rescue and evacuation covered by travel insurance

-• All beverages, Soft and caffeinated table drinks such as coke, beer,
+• All beverages, Soft and caffeinated table drinks such as Coke, beer,

 • Drinking water/mineral water, Dessert, etc. Hot shower, laundry